-SharePoint option is raising and many large multinational organization have adopted SharePoint for collaboration, web presence and document management.
+SharePoint option is raising and many large multinational organization have adopted SharePoint for collaboration, communities, web presence and document management.
 Scaling SharePoint within a global organization of 100k plus users isnt a simple task.
 Generally your dealing with several factors such as:

 - Local laws regarding data and privacy